First Time Renting or Buying

 common site is an old roof with patches over patches.

-termite damage.
-What seems like a simple floor squeak can be a
+damage.
+What seems like a simple floor squeak can be a sign of

-sign of bigger problems.
-It is a good idea to have a look
+bigger problems.
+It is a good idea to have a look underneath to

 Electrical wiring can be somewhat less than up to normal

-in older park models where modifications may have been
+older park models where modifications may have been made

-over time some of this older plastic becomes hardened and can
+time some of this older plastic becomes hardened and can easily break,

 If you are not familiar with what to look for it may be a good